vernisaz/simcom/README.md

 You can edit **env.conf** to change a host name or port.

 ## Known issues
-If the WebSocket connection was closed for some reason, the first interaction with it after can be lost, and a repeating it can be required.
+If the WebSocket connection was closed for some reason, then the first interaction with it after can be lost, and a repeating it can be required.

 ## No-Cargo build